 Minimum Wager: $10 straight, $10 futures in sports. $2 race.

-Number of Tables: Eight.
+Number of Tables: Eleven tables.

 Comfort of Chairs: Pretty average, actually.
 At least our butts didn't complain.

-Game Spreads and Limits: Hold-em $23-$6 and a $1-$2 no-limit game with $40-$200 buy-in.
+Game Spreads and Limits: Hold-em $2-$4 and up, a $1-$2 no-limit game with $40-$200 buy-in.

 Beginner Games or Classes?
 Classes offered every day in the afternoon.

 Comps?
 Free drinks while playing.
 Comps are $5 for four hours of play.
+Poker room rate for rooms after five hours.

 How Good Are the Players?
 Average to below average.
 A pretty safe place to play on the Strip for beginners.
+In face, we would classify this room as a beginner joint.